ashesh-0/Disentangle/README.md

 RMSE L1:0.1103 L2:0.1113
 PSNR L1:24.71 PSNR L2:33.28

-## Why is it the case that the bright blobs in region 2 comes only at boundaries.
+## Why is it the case that the bright blobs in region 2 comes only at boundaries. => I checked the val data loader.

+I see all kinds of shapes.
+However, it could be happening that the bright regions around boundary are the ones with the best results and so they are more visible.

 # June 11

 ## Comparing with doubledip

-In doubledip, we work with 2 weights. tur /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/14
+In doubledip, we work with 2 weights.
+We pick the best 10 and worst 10 image crops from the following trained model and check double dip's performance on it. tur /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/14

 worst: